Organically Structured Essays

 This resource from the UNC Writing Center explains how college writing differs from writing in high school.

-Five Paragraph Essay vs. organic essay
+Five Paragraph Essay vs. Organic Essay

 Let’s take a look at two figures to contrast the standard five-paragraph theme and the organic college paper.

-Compare the five-paragraph model on the left with the organic model on the right.
+While mastering the five-paragraph format is a great foundation, college writing requires thorough analysis, non-obvious theses, and conclusions that go beyond repetition.
 Understanding that college writing will demand more than a five-paragraph essay is the first step.
 But then what?
 How do writers move beyond the formulas that are so familiar and well-practiced and begin to develop organic writing?

 Try It